mdeguzis/documents/programming/python/functions.md

 Any variable that you create in the global scope is called a global variablewhile any variable you create inside a function is called a local variable (it’s local to that function).

+## Shadowing a global variable

+If you give a variable inside a function the same name as a global variable, you shadow the global variable.
+That is, you hide it with your new variable.
+It might look like you can change the value of a global variable by doing this, but you only change the local variable you’ve created

+## Global variables vs. Global constants

+Just because you can, doesn’t mean you should.
+This is a good programming motto.
+Some- times things are technically possible, but not good ideas.
+Using global variables is an example of this.
+In general, global variables make programs confusing because it can be hard to keep track of their changing values.
+You should limit your use of them as much as you can.

+Global constants (global variables that you treat as constants), on the other hand, can make programs less confusing.
+For example, say you’re writing a business application that calcu- lates someone’s taxes.
+Like a good programmer, you have written a variety of functions in your code, all of which use the somewhat cryptic value .28 as the tax rate.
+Instead, you could create a global constant called TAX_RATE and set it to .28 .
+Then, in each function, you could replace the number .28 with TAX_RATE .
+This produces two benefits.
+It makes your code clearer and it makes changes (like a new tax rate) no sweat.

 # Examples

 See the following examples at [mdeguzis/python](https://github.com/mdeguzis/python)